Is Cornstarch Gluten Free?

 Here are some alternatives to cornstarch that you can try in your cooking and baking:

-• Both are extracted from the storage roots of the cassava plant, but are slightly different.
-Tapioca starch tapioca is just the extracted starch, while cassava flour is made from the entire root.
+- Both are extracted from the storage roots of the cassava plant, but are slightly different.
+Tapioca starch is just the extracted starch, while cassava flour is made from the entire root.
 Cassava flour has more fiber than tapioca starch.

 The Bottom Line

-Though labeled gluten-free, cornstarch contains the gluten ,zein, which causes those with celiac disease or gluten sensitivity to react negatively.
+So, is cornstarch gluten free?
+Though labeled as such, cornstarch contains the gluten protein, zein, which causes those with celiac disease or gluten sensitivity to react negatively.
 Additionally, cross-contamination of cornstarch with other grains makes it even more likely to cause a gluten reaction.

 Because of this, it is best to avoid cornstarch and foods that contain it.
 Instead, try out one of the gluten- and grain-free alternatives the next time one of your recipes calls for cornstarch.